AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Introduction

+Recognizing the advantages of a single framework capable of generating both audio and video, recent work explores training a single model for joint audio-video generation~\cite{mmdiffusion,avdit,versatilediffusiontransformermixture,simplestrongbaselinesounding}.
+Although promising, these models have a performance gap with respect to conditional models (\ie dedicated V2A and A2V models), and often operate on simpler datasets such as landscape videos~\cite{mmdiffusion, avdit, lee2022soundguidedsemanticvideogeneration} or exhibit weaker audio-video synchronization~\cite{simplestrongbaselinesounding}.

-In this work, we tackle cross-modal audiovisual generation within a unified architecture named \method{} that is capable of \emph{semantically} and \emph{temporally} aligned generation for either V2A or A2V as shown in \figref{fig:teaser}.
-Starting from two well-trained flow models for audio and video generation, we use their activations as conditioning signals for either V2A or A2V synthesis, bypassing the need for pretrained feature extractors.
-Such activations contain rich semantics \cite{hyperfeatures}, but most importantly they are also \emph{temporally-aligned} as generated media (\eg audio and video) originates from such activations.
-This approach is supported by prior findings which showed that diffusion activations are semantically rich spatially aligned, making them useful for downstream pixel-aligned tasks such as semantic keypoint matching~\cite{hyperfeatures,hedlin2023unsupervisedsemanticcorrespondenceusing} segmentation~\cite{yang2023diffusionmodelrepresentationlearner} and depth estimation~\cite{ke2023repurposing}.
+In this work, we introduce \method{}, a unified framework that is capable of \emph{semantically} and \emph{temporally} aligned generation for both V2A and A2V as shown in \figref{fig:teaser}.
+Starting from two well-trained and \emph{frozen} flow models for audio and video generation, we propose to use their activations as conditioning signals for V2A or A2V synthesis, bypassing the need for pretrained feature extractors.
+Such activations contain rich semantics~\cite{hyperfeatures}, but they are also \emph{temporally-aligned} since these activations are trained to generate modalities with a temporal component (\ie audio and video).
+This is motivated by prior findings showing that activations in image diffusion models encode substantial semantic and spatial information, making them useful for pixel-aligned tasks such as semantic keypoint matching~\cite{hyperfeatures,hedlin2023unsupervisedsemanticcorrespondenceusing} segmentation~\cite{yang2023diffusionmodelrepresentationlearner} and depth estimation~\cite{ke2023repurposing}.

-To make use of such features, we freeze the pretrained generators and introduce a Fusion Block that enables bidirectional information exchange between audio and video modalities by connecting activations from the pretrained generators through a temporally-aligned self-attention operation and conditioning both backbones through symmetric feature reinjection (see \figref{fig:architecture}).
-This approach offers superior semantic and temporal alignment compared to pre-trained features alone.
-Another benefit is that it fully leverages the capabilities of the pretrained audio and video networks and only adds a set of Fusion Blocks, which is relatively small.
-This compact design simplifies deployment for applications requiring comprehensive functionality: video, audio, video-to-audio, and audio-to-video generation.

-To foster future work, we present insights into diffusion features and cross-modal architectures.
-First, we inspect activations to identify noise levels and model blocks that yield the most effective conditioning features.
-Next, we explore different mechanisms for injecting such features into the generators.
-Finally, we show that diffusion features outperform specialized pretrained feature extractors.